VeriFIT/mata/README.md

 To get started, we refer to the [examples](examples/) in our repository.
 This directory contains examples of various usage in form of:

   1. C/C++ example programs.
 By default, they are built with the library.
-To run for example the first exmaple:
+To run for example the first example:

 ```
 ./build/examples/example01-simple